ansys/pysystem-coupling/doc/source/contributing.rst

 ---------------------------
 The *Sphinx Gallery* examples are *not* run as part of a documentation build by default.
-This is because realistic runs of System Coupling, involving both System Coupling itself *and* the participant solvers, are not currently possible on GitHub.
-Therefore, examples are run manually from time to time and the resulting `Sphinx` files are committed to the repository.
+This is because realistic runs of System Coupling, involving both System Coupling itself *and* the participant solvers, are not currently possible on the build runners that are available for PySystemCoupling's GitHub repository.
+Therefore, examples have to be run manually from time to time in a local development environment, and the resulting `Sphinx` files committed to the repository.

 To override the default behavior and rebuild the entire documentation, including regeneration of the Sphinx Gallery examples, set the ``PYSYC_BUILD_SPHINX_GALLERY``